-- Personal Funding is going to be your best option.
+Is going to be your best option.
 If you can manage to use your own money to get yourself started, you will not need to worry about paying off any debt and trying to offset the costs of interests.
 Use personal funding if possible.

-- Crowdfunding is another option that can easily be overlooked.
+Is another option that can easily be overlooked.
 Ask yourself if you have any friends, family, or potential customers that would be willing to help kickstart your business by prepaying for services.

-- Credit Cards are another option however debt is generally not recommended.
+Are another option however debt is generally not recommended.
 If you feel like taking on debt is your best or only option, then you should do research on different credit cards and see what sort of rates and offers you can find.
 With the right credit card, you might be able to set yourself up for success with your business.

-- Loans, on the other hand, are almost never a good idea to start a cleaning business.
+On the other hand, are almost never a good idea to start a cleaning business.
 If you are in a situation where taking out any sort of loan seems like your only option, then it might be better to wait and find another source of funding.

 The Startup Process

 Every business comes with a set of steps that you need to go through in order to actually become a business.

 - Registering the Legal Entity

 Opening a business bank account is fairly straightforward and easy to do.
 You can go to any bank that you already have a banking relationship with to see what they offer in terms of business banking, or you can do some searching online for other banks with good deals on business accounts.

 The reason you will want a business bank account is that there is far less hassle that you have to deal with when you keep your business finances and your personal finances separate.
 Putting them together leads to a lot of confusion during any purchasing decision or during tax season.